How to install UniFi Controller on Linux?

 sudo apt-get update

-• Open a web browser and navigate to https://<YourServerIP>:8443.
-Replace <YourServerIP> with the IP address of your Linux server.
+• Open a browser and navigate to the local or public IP address of your computer.
+If it is not launching, start the service:

 Post-Installation Tips

-• Firewall Settings: Ensure that your firewall settings allow traffic on port 8443, which is used by the UniFi Controller.
+• Firewall Settings: Ensure traffic is allowed on port 8443, used by the UniFi Controller.

 • Regular Updates: Keep your UniFi Controller software updated for the latest features and security enhancements.